The creative promise of artificial intelligence may soon be harnessed to undercut some very real human rights.

 The best hope for the future, she said, would be enforcement of existing laws, but “I don’t think that’s a given.
 I think lawyers like to write laws.
 I think it’s more interesting and creative and intellectually challenging.
 And the enforcement is kind of tedious. … Just imagine: What would the world look like if all the obligations of CEDAW (the international Convention on the Elimination of All Forms of Discrimination Against Women) were fully complied with, and the recommendations of the Beijing Platform for Action were fully implemented?
 I think it’s almost unimaginable, and it would be pretty great.”

 Gerald Neuman ’80, director of the Human Rights Program at the Law School, examined the mixed results of the U.N.
 Committee for the Elimination of Racial Discrimination (CERD) in dealing with matters of international conflict.
 In a 2021 case, Qatar v.
-United Arab Emirates, the International Court of Justice, the principal judicial arm of the U.N., determined that terrorism based on nationality fell outside the scope of CERD enforcement.
+United Arab Emirates, the International Court of Justice, the principal judicial arm of the U.N., determined that discrimination based on nationality fell outside the scope of CERD enforcement.
 Similarly, when Ukraine filed suit against Russia for its occupation of the Crimea, the court found that Russia’s aggression did not constitute discrimination because it was based on politics rather than ethnicity.

 On the other hand, the court’s advisory opinion this summer on the Israeli occupation of Palestinian territories found that some discriminatory practices were CERD violations.
 “I hope,” Neuman said, “we may be seeing the beginning of a course correction which will bring the International Court of Justice more into line with human rights law … The world needs robust prohibition of racial discrimination, both direct and indirect.”

 The afternoon panel dealt with what moderator Alicia Ely Yamin ’91, a lecturer on law and the director of the Global Health and Rights Project at the Petrie-Flom Center at the Law School, called “the savage inequalities that infect our world.”
-Since she was an idealistic student in the ’80s, she said, the balance has shifted: “We have learned a lot about the political economies that have changed over these decades and how much wealth and power has gone t the top 1% that now controls approximately half the capital in the world. … That is a very difficult situation in which to produce social endowments that make the promise, the rhetorical promise, of economic and social rights — including health rights — real to people.”
+Since she was an idealistic student in the ’80s, she said, the balance has shifted: “We have learned a lot about the political economies that have changed over these decades and how much wealth and power has gone to the top 1% that now controls approximately half the capital in the world. … That is a very difficult situation in which to produce social endowments that make the promise, the rhetorical promise, of economic and social rights — including health rights — real to people.”

 SUNY Distinguished Professor Makau Mutua S.J.D. ’87, former associate director of the Human Rights Program at Harvard Law, echoed that sentiment and noted that the idealism surrounding human rights, which he first absorbed during his own undergraduate years, has revealed practical limitations.